Stan015/fetchmyrepo/README.md

 - Ability to nativigate back to the exact previous page after exploring repository details
 - User card that displays user name, avatar, bio, etc.
 - Ability to search by repository name accross all public repositories
+- Ability to filter repositories by language
 - Good looking UI
 - Accessibility techniques applied
 - 404 page was implemented in cases of not-found page (there is a button in footer to test 404 page)
-- Error Boundary implemented (there is a button in footer to test error boundary)
+- Error Boundary was implemented (there is a button in footer to test error boundary)
 - Skeleton was implemented for all UIs
 - head/meta data was implemented with react-helmet-async describing each page
-- Ability to create new repository, validate inputs and display a message if name already exists.(Although I commented this out as this is currently public and I wouldn't want random creation of repositories by people testing the app yet.)
+- Ability to create new repository, validate inputs and display a message if name already exists.(Although I commented this out as this app is currently public and I wouldn't want random creation of repositories by people testing the app yet.)
 - Routes implemented (ability to correctly show page number and project name in url) and more.

 #### Some screenshots